Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 **WARNING!** Use of M569.2 to write stepper driver registers may result in damage to the stepper drivers, for example from excessive motor current or insufficient blanking time.

-## M569.3: Read Motor Driver Encoder
+## M569.3: Read Motor Driver Encoder via secondary CAN bus

+*Supported on Duet 3 MB6HC and MB6XD boards with ODrives connected to the second CAN bus and Hangprinter kinematics configured*

 Report a current motor encoder positions to the host in units of arc degrees (1/360'ths of turns), relative to some reference position that you set with the **S** parameter.